-That said, you won’t be generating any income if you don’t have a solid tenants.
-Securing quality tenants should be at the top of your list - along with convincing them to stay in the long term - so one it's critical you employ a strategy to do so.
+Considering buying an investment property?
+Once you locate a good rental property that generates reasonable income and solid future return on investment, it’s time to nail down one of the crucial components to a profitable property rental: finding and keeping good tenants.
 Having good tenants will make or break (sometimes literally) your rental property.
 It’s also far less expensive to secure good tenants for the long term, rather than redoing the whole process every time a lease is up for renewal when you can incur an income loss for vacancy as well as refreshing the finishes in a suite.

-The Business Of Advertising
+The Business of Advertising

+Good advertising comes with knowing your target market and how to lure them in.
+You don’t want to cast a wide net and settle for whatever you drag in.
+You want to be selective; this is essentially the first step in a successful long term landlord-tenant relationship.
 What is your market (i.e. students, professionals, families, etc.)?
 While you’re going to get the bulk of your interest coming from online portals (and make sure your ad reflects that – read on below), there is still value to advertising in more low-tech ways as well, say, on post boards at university campuses.

 Style, If Not Stage It